 Communicate and Organize.

 Another key to facilitating your affairs is to keep your legal, insurance, and financial documents together – and let a few trusted people know exactly where these files are located.
 It is important to remember your Digital Assets as well; passwords and data stored online will need to be accessed.
 Many people also compile their wishes for religious and burial services in this same place.
+A great tool to help you keep all of this organized is a Personal Record Organizer; work with your financial advisor to start one – just remember to update it when something changes.

 Since most of us don’t have the ability to see the future, how and when “we meet our maker” is a mystery.
 (One we hope won’t be solved for a very, very long time!)
 However, it is best to prepare and document who you would like to be designated agent of your living will, he or she will help you carry out your wishes in order to protect your interests.
 There are forms to help you document your wishes in this area often available at your community hospital and online.
 Remember that every state’s estate and probate laws are different, so ultimately you will wish to consult your selected legal and financial professionals to assemble your comprehensive estate plan that maximizes value and minimizes family discord.